delta-io/delta/docs/source/delta-spark-connect.md

 ## How to use the Scala Spark Connect Client with Delta

+.. note:: These set of steps are going to be simplified with final Spark 4.0 and Delta 4.0

 Make sure you are using Java 17!

 1. `export SPARK_REMOTE="sc://localhost:15002"`